What was Tom Petty's Net Worth?

-Tom Petty Net Worth: Tom Petty was an American musician, singer, and songwriter who had a net worth of $95 million dollars at the time of his death.
-His popularity lasted for over 40 years, with his concerts continuing to sell out weeks before his death.
+Tom Petty was an American musician, singer, and songwriter who had a net worth of $95 million at the time of his death.
+Tom Petty's popularity lasted for over 40 years, with his concerts continuing to sell out weeks before his death.
 Tom recorded numerous hit songs, and sold over 80 million albums both as a solo artist and with his three bands, Tom Petty and the Heartbreakers, The Traveling Wilburys, and Mudcrutch.
 He passed away on October 2, 2017, after an accidental drug overdose caused him to go into cardiac arrest.

 In 1988, Tom became a member of George Harrison's supergroup, The Traveling Wilburys, along with Roy Orbison, Bob Dylan, and Jeff Lynne.
 The band released 2 studio albums and won a Grammy for Best Rock Performance by a Duo or Group in 1990.
 Their second album was recorded without Roy Orbison, who passed away in December 1988.

 Petty released his first solo album, "Full Moon Fever," in 1989; it featured "Free Fallin'," "I Won't Back Down," and "Running Down a Dream," which would become some of his biggest hits.
 He went on to release 2 more solo albums: 1994's "Wildflowers" and 2006's "Highway Companion."

 Tom made his acting debut with a cameo in the 1978 film "FM."
 He followed this appearance with roles in 1987's "Made in Heaven" and 1997's "The Postman."
 Petty also had a recurring role on animated TV show "King of the Hill" and appeared on "It's Garry Shandling's Show," "The Larry Sanders Show," and "The Simpsons."